— Mark Pahlow (@mcpheeceo) December 14, 2015

 This article isn’t about anything specific, just some random notes and observations…

-Delaware might be the most boring state to drive though.
+Delaware might be the most boring state to drive through.
 Fortunately, it is small.

 If you like history and/or war, I recommend Dan Carlin’s Harcore History podcast for long road trips.
 Particularly when you are stuck for 6 hours in Virginia traffic.